 Use 0.7% agarose gel electrophoresis (3.5 h at 80 V) to purify the final origami-AuNRs structures.

 Use white light transilluminator for imaging.
 Cut the product band (origami-AuNRs dimer) (Figure 3), smash the gel on a parafilm and extract the liquid.
-Pipette the liquid into a centrifugal filter unit and spin at 3000 rcf for 5 min.
+Pipette the liquid into a centrifugal filter unit and spin at 3000 x g for 5 min.
 Resuspend the origami-AuNRs in the solution.
 The recovery yield from the gel is approximately 50%.

 Estimate the concentration of the origami-AuNRs structures from UV-VIS absorption measurement as in step 4.4.5.